uplinkhq/docs/blog/2020/06-02-start-and-redesign-of-our-remote-community-meetups.md

 ## What's new?

-Up until now, the meetups took place every 14 days in a relaxed and informal atmosphere. &nbsp;We would like to maintain this approach, but from now on we will organize the meetup only once a month and structure the schedule a bit more.
+Up until now, the meetups took place every 14 days in a relaxed and informal atmosphere.
+We would like to maintain this approach, but from now on we will organize the meetup only once a month and structure the schedule a bit more.

 ### Presentations